 With over 700 miles of hiking trails, the park has attracted over 100 million visitors worldwide.

 See Related: Celebrity Environmentalists

 Grand Canyon National Park is one of the world’s largest national parks that offer breathtaking views to visitors.
 Named as a world heritage site by UNESCO in 1979, the park is situated in northwestern Arizona in the U.S., covering an area of 1,217,262 acres.

-The Grand Canyon is between 5 and 70 million years old and the humans have populated the region for over 13000 years, including 11 modern tribes that have cultural ties to the terrain.
+The Grand Canyon is between 5 and 70 million years old and humans have populated the region for over 13000 years, including 11 modern tribes that have cultural ties to the terrain.

 Kafue National Park

-The second largest national park in the world, Kafue National Park spreads over an area of 22,500 square kilometers in Western Zambia.
+The second-largest national park in the world, Kafue National Park spreads over an area of 22,500 square kilometers in Western Zambia.
 Known as Zambia’s oldest and biggest national park, Kafue was established in 1924.
 Its terrain consists of savanna grasslands with a thick cover of Miombo tree species in some areas.

 The biggest attraction of Kafue is its wildlife with over 55 different species of mammals and birds.
-The park offers pristine wilderness with a rich diversity of wildlife that includes antelopes, red lechwe, puku, zebras and blue wildebeest, providing the ultimate safari experience.
+The park offers pristine wilderness with a rich diversity of wildlife that includes antelopes, red lechwe, puku, zebras, and blue wildebeest, providing the ultimate safari experience.

 Located in western Namibia, the park straddles the area between the shoreline of the Atlantic Ocean and the rim of the Great Escarpment, covering portions of the world’s oldest Namib Desert, the lagoon at Sandwich Harbor and the Naukluft Mountains.